Orbital Mouse

 QMK has a Mouse Keys feature that controls the mouse using keyboard keys.
 You can then avoid switching hands between keyboard and mouse, in theory a substantial ergonomic advantage.
 In reality, this interface is pretty awkward.

-This post describes an experiment: Orbital Mouse.
-I find it is easier to control than QMK’s Mouse Keys, or at least it is more fun.
+This post describes Orbital Mouse, an alternative keyboard-based mouse scheme.
+I find it is easier to control than QMK’s Mouse Keys and good enough to be useful.
 To be clear, it still pales in comparison to real mouse or trackball hardware.

 What is Orbital Mouse